-Cementing the industry dominance of a powerhouse AI brand
+Cementing the industry dominance of a trailblazing Enterprise AI brand

 The true promise of artificial intelligence isn’t in checkmating a grandmaster or reversing into a parking spot hands-free.
 On the largest scale, AI is about leveraging technology and data sets to improve the way business is conducted and societies function.
 From aerospace and defense to fraud detection and customer engagement, C3 AI builds artificial intelligence applications that can predict the thorniest problems—and offer concrete solutions.

 In 2018, C3 AI first approached GDP to help its Chairman and CEO, Tom Siebel, create a platform for the promotion of his book, Digital Transformation: Survive and Thrive in an Era of Mass Extinction, and to use the book’s guiding principles as inspiration for a Digital Transformation campaign to communicate C3 AI’s powerhouse ideas on artificial intelligence.
 On the surface, it looked like an opportunity to raise brand awareness for a respected software provider, but the higher aim was to help C3 AI define and own an entirely new business category known as Enterprise AI.
 Our collaboration grew to include expanding and refining the brand’s visual identity, crafting a scaleable set of systems and guidelines, executing a wide variety of 360° campaigns with some of C3 AI’s Fortune 500 clients, creating and overseeing the production of a podcast, and transforming the company's digital presence.
 GDP was able to apply our deep grasp of AI to tell the story of the company’s revolutionary technology.